 * breadsticks

-* vegan French baguettes
+* French baguettes

-* vegan focaccia
+* focaccia

 * large mixed salad

-* fresh herbs such as chopped parsley, basil or chives
+* fresh herbs such as chopped parsley, basil, or chives

 * sliced spring/green onions